chgeuer/postgres-azure/README.md

 - One data disk for pg_xlog
 - Multiple data disks in a [RAID](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-configure-raid/)

-- Use 'cfdisk' on /dev/sdc and create an 'FD' (RAID autodetect) disk
+- Use 'cfdisk' on /dev/sdc and create a primary partition of tyoe 'FD' (RAID autodetect)